 Hello-- My name is Igor Grgić.
-I'm IT system engineer (SAP and Oracle).
-I work in IT department of one food corporation in Croatia.
+I'm IT system engineer (SAP and Oracle) and I work in IT department of one food corporation in Croatia.

 In my free time I'm occupied with my true life passions.
 These passions include Remote Viewing (a.k.a.
 Nonlocal Perception / Anomalous Cognition), Dream Interpretation and other Psi phenomenon, and also Forex trading.
 My latest passion is studying original teachings of Kabbalah.